Call Reluctance Syndrome

-Call Reluctance Syndrome, also known simply as Call Reluctance, is a phenomenon where salespeople become afraid to reach out and make phone calls.
-This is most typically observed at the start of potential customer relationships, often referred to as cold calling.
+Call reluctance syndrome, also known as call reluctance, is a psychological phenomenon where salespeople experience a fear to reach out to prospects and make phone calls.
+This situation is most typically observed at the start of potential customer relationships, often referred to as cold calling.

-The unwillingness of salespeople to make cold calls is a common issue that many sales teams face.
-It can become a serious obstacle in attaining your sales goals and impede your business growth.
+The fear of salespeople to make cold calls is a common issue that many sales teams face.
+It can become a serious obstacle in attaining your sales goals and impede your business growth if you don’t hire people who actually enjoy the process of sales calling.

 Shannon Goodson and George Dudley, the co-founders of Behavioral Sciences Research Press, shared astonishing statistics in their book The Psychology of Sales Call Reluctance stating that call reluctance is the reason why: